-…[Gilman] was willing to share a glimpse of his lifestyle with a 17-year-old student whom he sat next to on a flight from New York to Michigan a few months ago, telling her how his Alzheimer’s research allowed him to enjoy fine hotels in New York and limousine rides to the airport.
-“I wouldn’t say he was egotistical because he didn’t come across as obnoxious, but he definitely mentioned the kind of lifestyle that he had,” said the student, Anya Parampil, who had been upgraded to first class.
+...[Gilman] was willing to share a glimpse of his lifestyle with [a stranger] whom he sat next to on a flight from New York to Michigan a few months ago, telling her how his Alzheimer’s research allowed him to enjoy fine hotels in New York and limousine rides to the airport.
+“I wouldn’t say he was egotistical because he didn’t come across as obnoxious, but he definitely mentioned the kind of lifestyle that he had,” said [the woman], who had been upgraded to first class.

 So many things to love about this.
 To name a few:

-* Did the Times reporters somehow find this girl on their own or did she read about Gilman’s woes in the paper and take it upon herself to get in touch?
+* Did the Times reporters somehow find this person on their own or did she read about Gilman's woes in the paper and take it upon herself to get in touch?

 * Most people mean regular town car when they say "limo" and would be mortified to pull up to the airport in an actual stretch limousine.
 And yet, for some reason, I assume that's what Gilman was referring to and on at least one occasional stuck his head and torso out of the sunroof to take in the sights in style.